 That's until she comes across Luna, a black cat that can actually talk.
 When Luna gives her an enchanted brooch, Usagi becomes the heroine, Sailor Moon.

-Usagi teams up with other Sailor Soldiers: Sailor Mercury, Sailor Mars, Sailor Jupiter, and Sailor Venus.
+Usagi teams up with other Sailor Guardians: Sailor Mercury, Sailor Mars, Sailor Jupiter, and Sailor Venus.
 Together, they must use their magical abilities to defend the Earth from The Dark Kingdom.

 From the Japanese manga of the same name, which is written and illustrated by Nobuyuki Ainza, Flame of Recca centers on a high school teen Recca and his friends, as well as Yanagi Sakoshita, a girl who has the ability to heal wounds and injuries.